Nolan-BY/Pendu/README.md

 # Pendu
-A simple hangman game in Python done in just 2 hours
+A simple hangman game in Python done in just 1 hour